Faculty Advocating for the Commitment to Ethics (FACE) Committee

 Julian Nixon | College of Agriculture, Forestry, and Life Sciences

-Julian Nixon is the Director of Diversity & Inclusion for the College of Agriculture, Forestry, and Life Sciences.
+Julian Nixon is the Executive Director of Belonging & Engagement for the College of Agriculture, Forestry, and Life Sciences.
 Julian has served in higher education as a Senior Instructor in Anatomy & Physiology, Department Head for Biological Sciences, and Co-Director of a nationally recognized Minority Male Retention Initiative.
 He obtained his bachelor’s degree in Animal Science and his master’s degree in Animal & Food Industries, both from Clemson University.
 Julian has served the community in several capacities including: TreesUpstate, Minorities in Agriculture, Natural Resources & Related Sciences (MANRRS), African American Male Scholars Institute, Children’s Hospital Development Council and Phi Beta Sigma Fraternity Inc. Julian has received numerous state and national awards including the honor of being a TEDx Speaker.

 Hope Parnell | Wilbur O. and Ann Powers College of Business